 Bitcoin and Blockchain Primer

-A public blockchain is a type of distributed database (referred to as a ledger) that is open to anyone who wants to maintain it, is robust against faulty and malicious participants, and runs without anyone in charge.
+A public blockchain is a type of distributed database (or ledger) that is open to anyone who wants to maintain it, is robust against faulty and malicious participants, and runs without anyone in charge.
 When participants look at a local copy of the ledger, they are assured that everyone has the exact same records and that each record was validated by the majority of participants before it was written into the ledger.

-BTC (bitcoin) is a digital currency that introduced the idea of a blockchain to track how much BTC is held by each account, and to write “smart” transactions for BTC payments.
+Bitcoin is a digital currency that introduced the idea of a blockchain to track how much of its currency (BTC) is held by each account, and to write “smart” transactions for payments.
 Transactions are added to the blockchain in a batch (called a block) by a network participant (called a miner), and miners include a special transaction that pays them newly minted BTC (called a coinbase transaction).
 The amount of new BTC released to miners follows a schedule built into the protocol and will decrement over time, eventually reaching zero once a determined amount of BTC has been made available.

 [SIDEBAR 3]